-EXEMPLIFYING EVERY ASPECT OF EUROPEAN CULTURE, BIRMINGHAM JUSTLY DESERVES THE EPITHET COSMOPOLITAN FOR ITS FRIENDLY PEOPLE, ART AND CULTURE, AND MULTICULTURAL EATERIES, NOT TO MENTION ITS CONNECTION TO THE ENGLISH CANAL SYSTEM, WHICH HAS LEFT ITS MARK ON THE CITY’S PAST AND PRESENT.
+EXEMPLIFYING EVERY ASPECT OF EUROPEAN CULTURE, BIRMINGHAM JUSTLY DESERVES THE EPITHET COSMOPOLITAN FOR ITS FRIENDLY PEOPLE, ART AND CULTURE, AND MULTICULTURAL EATERIES, NOT TO MENTION ITS CONNECTION TO THE ENGLISH CANAL SYSTEM, WHICH HAS LEFT ITS MARK ON

 Where did the Industrial Revolution begin?
 Under what conditions did migrants from the countryside to the cities live?
 What was the urban architecture of the 19th century like?
 If you have questions like these, Birmingham is precisely where you need to be.
 England’s second largest city, Birmingham is a perfect Victorian metropolis with its architecture evocative of the Industrial Revolution and the sociocultural atmosphere of the time.